 Have Your Guest Bring a Dish

 This is probably the easiest solution!
+These vegetarian entrees for thanksgiving will make that much easier.

 While there are a few vegetarian faux turkey options out there, I much prefer a homemade main dish made with real ingredients.
 If my Savory Pumpkin Galette and Quinoa-Stuffed Acorn Squash Rings aren’t your thing, here are 40 more vegetarian main dishes for Thanksgiving.